-- A Supports one module inserted into any slot as Single-channel memory configuration. - B Supports one pair of modules inserted into either the yellow slots or the black slots as one pair of Dual-channel memory configuration. - Supports four modules inserted into both the yellow slots and the black slots as two pair of Dual-channel memory configuration.
+- Supports one module inserted into any slot as Single-channel memory configuration. - B Supports one pair of modules as one pair of Dual-channel memory configuration.

 1.7.3 Installing a DIMM

 Unplug the power supply before adding or removing DIMMs or other system components.
 Failure to do so can cause severe damage to both the motherboard and the components.